patrickswijgman/ridder/README.md

   },

   setup: async () => {
+    // Load the image into memory.
     await loadTexture("player", "/textures/player.png");

     const settings = getSettings();

     // Set the player's texture component to reference the actual texture that
-    // is stored in memory.
+    // is loaded in memory.
     player.texture.id = "player";

     // Put the player in the center of the screen.